prb27/CSC207-Convention-Project/phase2/src/readme.txt

             1) Login/Signup Process:
                 A user will receive a prompt asking if the user wants to login or signup and show the according menu
-                    - Login: enter username and password and wait for them to be checked
+                    - Login: enter username and password and wait for them to be checked **NOTE** To sign in as an admin please sign in with "admin4" as BOTH USERNAME AND PASSWORD **NOTE** To sign in as an initial organizer please sign in with "org" as BOTH USERNAME AND PASSWORD
                     - Signup: Choose the username and password and wait to check if the username is taken (choose different username!).
 Once signed up, the user will be taken to the initial landing menu